-Do you have some dying patches on my lawn with reddish fibers in them?
-The presence of red or pink webbing or thread is the telltale sign of red thread.
-Red thread is a turfgrass disease most likely brought on by low levels of nitrogen in the soil.
-This disease typically appears between late April and mid-June, but can possibly be found during most of the growing season.
-It most often appears in the months of May and June when nighttime temperatures are hanging around 70° F and lawns have aggressively grown, using up most of the nitrogen in the soil.
+Does your lawn have what appears to be dying patches with pink or reddish fibers in them?
+This may be the telltale sign of red thread.
+Red thread is a turfgrass disease most commonly caused by low levels of nitrogen in the soil.
+This disease typically appears between late April and mid-June but can show up during most of the growing season.
+Its most active times are in the months of May and June when nighttime temperatures are hanging around 70 F and lawns have grown aggressively, using up most of the nitrogen in the soil.

 - Low levels of nitrogen

 - Temperatures between 68 F and 75 F

 Red thread is a growth of the fungus Laetisaria fuciformis and appears in two forms on the blades (leaves) of infected grass.
 One form has threadlike branches, sometimes compared to antlers, called sclerotia.

 The other form appears as fuzzy pink clusters of mycelium.
 Affected areas typically are round and range from 4 to 8 inches in diameter.
 The grass is usually tan or light brown beneath the red thread growths.

 Red thread is commonly confused with a disease called pink patch.
 It also has a similar appearance to pink snow mold and dollar spot, and all of these diseases can appear at the same time of year.
 However, red thread is positively identified by its antler-like structure or mycelium clusters.

 Almost any lawn is susceptible to the red thread turf fungus.
 However, it is not uncommon for some lawns to have more issues than neighboring properties, due to different soil conditions, maintenance, and water patterns.
 The cause of red thread and other turf diseases can be understood by looking at the factors of the disease triangle.
 This is used to illustrate how fungi grow on plants.